All work is due by midnight on January 12th via Canvas

 - What are some of the larger issues surrounding your work?
 Cultural/Societal implications?

-These weekly summaries are what we will use to find all of your weekly work as we determine your grade for that week.
-In addition, they are an opportunity for you tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
-If you forget to include something in a weekly post, we may not realize you’ve completed it.
-If you fail to submit a weekly summary, you will get no grade for that week!
-By the way proper English and good writing are required!
+These summaries are what we will use to find all of your work as we determine your grade for that assignment.
+In addition, they are an opportunity for you to tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
+If you forget to include something in a summary post, we may not realize you’ve completed it.
+If you fail to submit a summary, you will get no grade for that assignment!
+By the way, proper English and good writing are required!